junxit/us-congress-bills-116/metadata.md

 - 2020-06-08 — Placed on the Union Calendar, Calendar No. 344.
 - 2020-06-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 116-430.
 - 2020-06-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 116-430.
+- 2020-12-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-12-03 — Considered as unfinished business. (consideration: CR H6136)
+- 2020-12-03 — Considered under suspension of the rules. (consideration: CR H6131-6134)
+- 2020-12-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1380.
+- 2020-12-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-03 — Mr. Case moved to suspend the rules and pass the bill, as amended.
+- 2020-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 272 - 114 (Roll no. 232). (text: CR H6131-6132)
+- 2020-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 272 - 114 (Roll no. 232).(text: CR H6131-6132)